 Mobilizing Local Knowledge to Improve Competitiveness Strategies

-The Global Development Network is launching a call for expressions of interest from research teams from Côte d'Ivoire, Ethiopia, Kenya, Nigeria and Tanzania interested in producing high-quality research on industrial policies.
+The Global Development Network recently closed a call for expressions of interest from research teams from Côte d'Ivoire, Ethiopia, Kenya, Nigeria and Tanzania interested in producing high-quality research on industrial policies.
 The research will be undertaken as part of the program, Mobilizing Local Knowledge to Improve Competitiveness Strategies, launched by GDN as the chosen partner of the Trade and Competitiveness Global Practice of the World Bank Group, with the financial support of the Competitive Industries and Innovation Program (CIIP).
-Applications can be submitted online in English (see Frequently Asked Questions about applying for the call).

 The program aims to mobilize developing country researchers to produce contextualized, evidence-based research on the subject of industrial policies, to contribute to an understanding of how governments and companies in developing countries interact to improve industrial productivity, and how these impacts can be measured.
 Through rigorous documentation of existing policies, the program aims to generate locally produced, quality, empirical academic knowledge to inform debate on competitiveness strategies and to promote industrial productivity in African countries.